Chaoses-Ib/Networks/Application/HTTP/Upload/README.md

     - [hook.proto](https://github.com/tus/tusd/blob/eff0a435fcbba04edede33a80f69811588aaa0f5/pkg/hooks/grpc/proto/hook.proto#L35)
     - `finishUploadIfComplete()`: `!info.SizeIsDeferred && info.Offset == info.Size`
       - But `Offset` becomes `0` after finish?

+        <details><del>

+        This also causes the client to reupload the file even if the server returned the same ID.

+        A workaround is to return [208 Already Reported](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/208) to the client and check manually.
+Unfortunately, some clients may require 201 to be returned.

+        Another workaround is to modify `.info` file.
+        </del></details>

+        No, it's always 0 in `.info` file for `FileStore`. `writeInfo()` is only called by `NewUpload()` and `DeclareLength()`.
+The `Offset` is read from the size of the file when `GetUpload()`.

+        It's `NewUpload()` that removes existing files.
+A solution is to try to upload before creating one.

   - Download
     - `-disable-download`
     - Only files with `.info` can be downloaded.